eonist/eonist.github.io/_posts/2019-01-06-modular-programming.md

 - Carthage, new functionality goes into a framework.
 For instance if you make a new password strength checker -> own framework
 - Keeping time-saving-extensions in classes makes them prone to becoming out of sync with other parts of the code
 - Many modern apps often have 20-40 internal .framework dependencies
+- Divided project into logical parts that are living their life.
+- Developers can run and develop only specific parts of the app (specific framework) without compiling everything.
+- More flexibility on the project.
+A framework can be quite easily taken out or linked back into the project.
+- Develop more efficiently using XCPlaygrounds as a project cannot be imported to the XCPlaygrounds but a framework can.
+A perfect use case is for developing UIComponents.
+With Playgrounds there is almost an instant build of the view.
+- Every framework contains its unit tests so it can be run in isolation from the rest of the app.

-Nails monolith vs modular: [https://gist.github.com/joepie91/7f03a733a3a72d2396d6](https://gist.github.com/joepie91/7f03a733a3a72d2396d6)
+- Access control (limit with the internal accessor, only ake public methods that can be accessed from outside) Nails monolith vs modular: [https://gist.github.com/joepie91/7f03a733a3a72d2396d6](https://gist.github.com/joepie91/7f03a733a3a72d2396d6)